 Your first class will give your an opportunity to start speaking English and get to know your teacher and your classmates.
 You will be given homework every day to help you remember what you have studied and to prepare you for the next day’s lesson.

-We will invite you to a welcome meeting, where you can find out more about the school and will be given a ‘welcome pack’, our Students’ Handbook, a guide to social events and your personalised computer log-in details.
+We will invite you to a welcome meeting, where you can find out more about the school and will be given a ‘welcome pack’, our Students’ Handbook, a guide to social events and your Kensington e-learning log-in details.
 Your first lesson will be a great opportunity to get to know your teachers and classmates.
-We will provide you with the study materials you need beforehand.

 Kensington Academy is fully committed to safeguarding and promoting the welfare of young people.
 Our students are treated like adults and are expected to look after themselves, but we realise the experience of living and studying independently in another country can be challenging.

 We aim to provide plenty of support.
-Students have a ‘welfare interview’ in their first week, to discuss their learning objectives, to make sure the course they are enrolled on meets their requirements, and to discuss their general welfare.
+Students have an ‘Initial Feedback Session’ in their first week, to discuss their learning objectives, to make sure the course they are enrolled on meets their requirements, and to discuss their general welfare.
 After the first week, we then schedule one-to-one tutorial sessions every six weeks to discuss these matters.

 Our Welfare Officer, Accommodation Officer, Social Programme Organiser and Director of Studies will be on hand for advice, plus we provide a 24-hour school helpline for emergencies.